It’s Dumb and Dangerous for Liberals to Conflate All Conservatives With MAGA

 In this context, Biden talked about how “MAGA forces are determined to take this country backwards,” before hastening to add, “Backwards to an America where there is no right to choose…” In one fell swoop, Biden conflated “MAGA Republicans” who deny elections and participate in insurrections with Reagan Republicans who care about the right to life of unborn babies.
 There is no comparison.

-Conservatives have long worried that “A democracy can only exist until the voters discover that they can vote themselves largess from the public treasury”—a line sometimes apocryphally attributed to Alexis de Tocqueville.
+Conservatives have long worried that, “A democracy can only exist until the voters discover that they can vote themselves largesse from the public treasury”—a line sometimes apocryphally attributed to Alexis de Tocqueville.
 This is very similar to what DeSantis was saying.
 Indeed, most of the lines that trouble Chait are standard boilerplate conservative rhetoric.

 And maybe that’s the point.
 The implication being that the whole conservative project—including Reagan, two Bushes, John McCain, Mitt Romney, et al.—was fruit from a poisonous tree.